-Short answer: yes.
-Especially if you can do it in 8 seconds or less.
+Short answer: yes (especially if you can do it in 9 seconds or less).

 What does matter, is how this affects you and your company and the way that you should be communicating with your audience.

-Our attention spans didn’t decrease in isolation.
+Our attention spans didn’t shrink in a vacuum.
 Habits brought on by the advent of super lightweight digital technologies have played their parts.
 Social media users casually hop from one platform to another just to check out the latest news, post status updates, react to and share content with peers… all in under 9 seconds.
-I kid, I kid.
-It’s probably more like 9 seconds or less per platform.
+(I kid, I kid.
+It’s probably more like 9 seconds or less per platform.)

-Nearly everything has a digital address now, literally just a swipe or tap away.
+Nearly everything has a digital address now, literally just a swipe, tap or click away.

 If you’re not already using social media as a viable channel to communicate with your customers, consider the stats below:

 - As of the end of 2016, 78% of Americans now have social media profiles.
 This indicates a 5% growth since the previous year, which is more than double the percentage of registered social media users from 2009.
 (Statista)

 - 52% of Americans now have at least 2 or more social media accounts.
 (Pew Research)

 - By the 4th quarter of 2015, Americans were spending on average 1.7 hours per day on social media alone.
 (Statista)